jtfeld/gestationlength/README.md

 Code and data for:

-### Predictors and consequences of gestation length in the wild chimpanzees of Gombe National Park, Tanzania
+### Predictors and consequences of gestation length in free-living chimpanzees

 by Joseph T. Feldblum, Emily E. Boehm, Kara K. Walker, Anne E. Pusey